“Truly divine incarnation, or the avatar doctrine, constituted the grandest mystery of every old religious system!”

 ~ * ~

-Ultimately, the whole of manifestation originates from the Universal Monad, which is none other than the First Logos, the Unmanifested Logos, the First Cause which issues forth from the Causeless Cause (the Absolute Divine Principle) when the Universe comes into being.
+Ultimately, the whole of manifestation originates from the Universal Monad, which is simply another name for the First Logos, the Unmanifested Logos, the First Cause which issues forth from the Causeless Cause (the Absolute Divine Principle) when the Universe comes into being.

 This Universal Monad is the Point within the Circle in esoteric symbolism, which Point is the same as the Pythagorean Monas, the first and highest point of the Pythagorean Triangle.
 H. P. Blavatsky calls it “the real, esoteric LOGOS.” (“The Secret Doctrine” Vol. 1, p.
 614)